mukava/hello-world/README.md

 just a playground

 Hey humans and bots
-I wish you all the best
+I wish you all the best.